 - Housing allowance statement

-In the case of income-producing properties, they must also be submitted:
+In the case of income properties, the following must also be submitted:

 - Notarial deeds

-- Special registrations (rights of way, rights of residence, etc.)
+- Special registrations (rights of way, residential rights, etc.)

-Particular weighting is given to the location and the expected future risks of the property.
-The risks are mostly modernization risks, such as the costs to be expected due to a renovation backlog.
-The most expensive maintenance measures, which usually include the roof, basement, windows and heating, are assessed.
+Special weighting is given to the location and the expected future risks of the property.
+The risks are mostly modernization risks, such as the costs to be expected from a renovation backlog.
+For this purpose, the most expensive maintenance measures, which usually include the roof, basement, windows and heating, are assessed.
 The type of house is also assessed.
-With a year of construction until 1945 it is an old building, after 1945 the building is managed as a new building.
-In addition, the exterior design, floor plan, garden, façade, room layout and lighting conditions are taken into account.
+With a year of construction until 1945 it is an old building, after 1945 the building is listed as a new building.
+In addition, the exterior design, floor plan, garden, facade, room layout and lighting conditions are taken into account.

-Factors such as location, balcony and the attractiveness for target groups play an important role in determining the rentability of the property.
-Other factors included in the valuation are, for example, an elevator and the equipment of the property:
+Factors such as location, balcony and attractiveness to the target group play an important role in the rentability of the property.
+Other factors included in the valuation are, for example, an elevator and the furnishings of the property:

-- Plot area (proportionate living space or total area)
+- Property area (proportionate living area or total area)

-- Garage, underground car park, parking spaces (existing renovation risks)
+- Garage, underground parking, parking spaces (existing renovation risks)

-- Cellar can be used additionally or e.g. renovation backlog in the basement
+- Basement additionally usable or e.g. renovation backlog in the basement

-- Type of property (commercial, residential, care, monument, other special forms, mixed property)
+- Property type (commercial, residential, care, monument, other special types, mixed property)

 Valuation: capitalized earnings value method & asset value method

-All important information on the valuation of real estate sales and other valuation procedures clearly summarized for you:
+All important information on valuation for the sale of real estate and the other valuation procedures clearly summarized for you:

-The capitalized earnings value method – division into traffic & building capitalized earnings value
+The capitalized earnings value method – division into market value & building income value

-Our team of investors at Lukinski will be happy to calculate the yield for your desired property.
+Our team of investors at Lukinski will gladly prepare yield calculations for your desired property.
 Prospective buyers can be convinced of good returns.
-On request, we will tell you what data is required for the calculation.
-After receipt of the documents, we take over the determination of the capitalized earnings value and give you an initial estimate of the yield.
+Upon request, we will inform you of the data required for the calculation.
+After receipt of the documents, we take over the determination of the yield value and give you a first estimate of the yield.

-The real value method – value for the new construction of a property
+The asset value method – value for the new construction of a property

-The calculation first determines the market value of the floor with the floor standard value, then the building standard value is added.
-The real value of the building is the building production costs minus any age reductions.
-The land value (market value of the land) and the building value are added and multiplied by a material value factor.
-The calculation of the real value factor depends on the building type, the provisional real value and the standard land value.
-The total real value determined in this way indicates the financial resources that would be required for a new construction of the property.
+The calculation first determines the market value of the land using the standard land value, and then adds the real building value.
+The real building value is calculated from the building production costs less any age-related reductions.
+The land value (market value of the land) and the building value are added together and multiplied by an asset value factor.
+The calculation of the real value factor depends on the type of building, the preliminary real value and the standard land value.
+The total tangible asset value determined in this way indicates the financial resources that would have to be expended to rebuild the property.

 The comparative value method – comparison with similar properties

-The comparative value method compares your property with similar objects.
+The comparative value method compares your property with similar properties.
 It is used in particular for the sale of condominiums and apartment buildings.
 The comparative value can also be determined for undeveloped land.
-Only objects in similar locations and with comparable layout are taken into account in the comparison.
-The real estates entering into the valuation should come from direct proximity of the residential object.
-The comparative value procedure is considered as particularly realistic.
-It is very often used in the valuation of real estate, because the locations are regionally relatively well comparable.
+Only properties in similar locations and with a comparable layout are taken into account in the comparison.
+The properties included in the valuation should be from the immediate vicinity of the residential property.
+The comparative value method is considered to be particularly close to reality.
+It is frequently used to determine the value of real estate because the locations are relatively comparable from a regional perspective.

-The energy performance certificate – mandatory for real estate sales
+The energy certificate – mandatory when selling real estate

-The energetic condition of a property is one of the information that is one of the most important decision criteria for prospective buyers.
-This is where the energy pass gets on the agenda, as it provides information about the energy efficiency of the house and thus about future consumption.
-Energy efficiency is classified on a scale from A+ to H, with the letter H standing for urgent measures in energy-related renovation and indicating that the property is no longer up to date in terms of energy consumption.
+The energy condition of a property is one of the most important decision-making criteria for prospective buyers.
+This is where the energy passport comes on the agenda, as it provides information about the energy efficiency of the house and thus about future consumption.
+The energy efficiency is classified on a scale from A+ to H, whereby the letter H stands for urgent measures in energy refurbishment and indicates that the property is no longer up to date in terms of energy consumption.

-Only authorized specialists are allowed to issue an energy pass (according to §16 of the EnEV).
-This means that you have to look for an expert with the appropriate certification.
-The §16 EnEV specifies that each real estate buyer must receive an energy document of identification.
-For you as owner and salesman this means that you have to have the passport issued and integrate it into the sales documents.
-With refusal of the production and collecting main commit an administrative offence and can be punished with a fine of up to 15.000 euro.
+Only authorized experts may take care of the preparation of an energy certificate (according to §16 of the EnEV).
+This means that you need to look for an expert with the appropriate license.
+The §16 EnEV specifies that every real estate buyer must receive an energy certificate.
+For you as an owner and seller, this means that you must have the pass produced and included in the sales documents.
+If you refuse to produce and present it, owners commit an administrative offense and can be fined up to 15,000 euros.

-Why is the energy pass so important?
-It contains all relevant information for the buyer on the energy status of the property.
-It also provides information about how much energy was consumed and what supply costs the future owner can expect.
-If the energy balance is negative, this circumstance points out to a prospective buyer the necessity of an appropriate renovation and thus high costs, for example due to the renewal of outdated electrical and heating systems.
-The energy document of identification is a firm component of the Exposé with the house sales by our brokers and is published directly on-line.
-In the course of an inspection, prospective buyers receive a direct view of the original and an explanation from us on how to read and evaluate the energy certificate.
+Why is the energy certificate so important?
+It contains all the information relevant to the buyer on the energy status of the property.
+It also provides information on how much energy has been consumed and what supply costs the future owner can expect.
+If the energy balance is negative, this circumstance points a prospective buyer to the necessity of an appropriate reorganization and thus to high costs, which come for example by the renewal of outdated electricity and a heating system on it.
+The energy certificate is an integral part of the exposé when a house is sold by our brokers and is published directly online.
+During a viewing, interested parties receive a direct view of the original and an explanation from us on how to read and evaluate the energy certificate.

-A consumption pass costs 100 euros, while a demand pass costs between 300 and 500 euros.
-The costs for issuing the energy pass are borne by the owner, who is obliged to provide this data when selling the house.
-We advise you to have the meaningful demand document of identification made out and not to save at the wrong end, in which you provide only a consumption document of identification with far less helpful data for the buyer.
+A consumption certificate costs 100 euros, while a demand certificate costs between 300 and 500 euros.
+The costs for issuing the energy certificate are borne by the owner, who is obliged to provide this data when selling the house.
+We advise you to have the informative requirement certificate drawn up and not to save at the wrong end by only providing a consumption certificate with far less helpful data for the buyer.

-The consumption pass is based on the last 3 annual statements of the energy operator.
-On the other hand, the consumption pass contains concretely determined facts, which are checked by an energy consultant on site.
-The main difference between a consumption certificate and a demand certificate is that the former provides information about the past, while the demand certificate looks at energy consumption in perspective.
-This requires a specialist to check the condition of the building, the insulation and the heating system on site and to use this individual data to produce a forecast for the energy balance of the building.
+The consumption certificate is based on the last 3 annual bills of the energy provider.
+In contrast, the demand certificate contains concretely determined facts that are checked by an energy consultant on site.
+The main difference between a consumption and a demand certificate is that the former provides information about the past, while the demand certificate looks at energy consumption in perspective.
+This requires an on-site specialist to check the condition of the building, the insulation and the heating system, and to use this individual data in combination to create a forecast for the building’s energy balance.

 Real estate agent: advantages

 The biggest challenge in the sale of houses or apartments is the determination of a correct offer price.
-In this regard, we recommend a market value determination in which all factors far from the pure real estate price are included.
+In this regard, we recommend a market value assessment, which includes all factors far from the pure real estate price.

-The equipment and building fabric of a house are just as important in determining the market value as the location, the market-specific factors and the infrastructure as well as the difference between supply and demand.
-If you have the valuation carried out as a private client, you must reckon with costs of around 1,000 euros and more.
+The equipment and building fabric of a house are just as important in determining the market value as the location, market-specific factors and infrastructure, as well as the difference between supply and demand.
+If you have the valuation carried out as a private client, you must expect costs of around 1,000 euros and more.

-If, on the other hand, you hire an estate agent, the market value assessment is included in the scope of services and is financed by the buyer via the purchase costs.
+If, on the other hand, you hire a real estate agent, the market value appraisal is included in the scope of services and is financed by the buyer via the ancillary purchase costs.
 You can have your property sold professionally without incurring any costs when selling the house or apartment.
 If you do without a market value appraisal, you usually estimate an implausible price and offer the house above or below its real value.
-In both cases, you are making a serious mistake which can prolong the sales process or lead to avoidable losses.
+In both cases, you are making a momentous mistake that can prolong the sales process or lead to avoidable losses.

-With an experienced real estate agent, you can protect yourself from making mistakes when selling real estate and have the certainty that you will receive an offer for sale that includes the current value of your house, land or apartment based on all the facts.
+With an experienced real estate agent, you protect yourself from mistakes when selling real estate and have the certainty that you will be presented with an offer for sale that includes the current value of your house, land or apartment based on all the facts.
 Likewise, you do not have to worry about organizing documents, preparing the exposé or publishing your offer.
-All processes relevant to the sale are carried out from one source and in a professional manner.
+All processes relevant in the sale are carried out from one source and in a professional manner.